therealbombs/ox-core-client/docs/API_TESTING.md

 1. If you get a 401 error, ensure:
    - You've executed the login request first
    - The token is being correctly set in the environment
-   - The token hasn't expired
+   - The token hasn't expired (default expiration is 1 hour)

 2. If you get a 404 error, verify:
    - The ABI and client ID match the test data
    - The application has started correctly
    - The database has been initialized with the test data

+3. If your account gets locked:
+   - Wait for the lock duration to expire (default 15 minutes)
+   - Use the /auth/unlock endpoint with correct credentials to unlock
+   - Reset the application to clear all locks

-3. For connection errors:
+4. For connection errors:
    - Verify the application is running
    - Check the baseUrl in the environment matches your application configuration
    - Ensure no firewall is blocking the connection